When I meet people and they find out I’m in the fitness business – and they see how old I am đ – the topic of weight lifting over 50 often comes up.

 You continue along in this fashion, always alternating workouts.
 Whichever one you did last time, do the other one this time, making sure you had at least 2 rest days in between.

-Can you still build muscle at 50?
+Can you still build muscle after 50?

 Building muscle mass and strength is definitely possible through proper weight lifting after 50.
 And, it is one of the most important things we can do to gain and maintain our highest possible level of pain-free function as we get older.